danabananaunu/Qwik-notes-app/README.md

 1. Clone the repository from GitHub to your local machine
 2. Navigate into the project folder
 3. Install dependencies: npm install
+4. Create a productiod like version: npm run build
-4. Start the development server: npm run dev
+5. Run the code: npm run preview
-5. Open the application in the browser using the local development URL provided by Vite
+6. Open the application in the browser using the local development URL provided by Vite